 The entity is anything that has a definite individual existence.
-A business entity is a recognized enterprise controlled by people ar agencies.
+A business entity is a recognized enterprise controlled by people or agencies.
 For example, Walmart, big Bazar, ITC Limited, etc.

-It’s a significant business event that has a monetary impact on an entity's financial statement, and it is recorded as an entry in its accounting records.
+It’s a significant business event with a monetary impact on an entity's financial statement.
+It is recorded as an entry in its accounting records.
 For example, paying a supplier for services or goods delivered and paying a seller some cash, purchase of goods, receipt of money, incurring expenses, etc.

-An asset is a resource with economic value that an individual, corporation or country owns or controls with the expectation that it will provide a future benefit.
+An asset is a material and non-material source with an economic value.
 For example, Machinery, plants, a fleet of trucks.
 These items will be shown on the asset side of the balance sheet.
 Different types of assets are

 2. Current Assets are assets held on a short-term basis(less than 1 year period) such as debtors (accounts receivable), bills receivable (notes receivable), stock (inventory), temporary marketable securities, cash, and bank balances.